- Dress Apparel

 There are several factors used to determine how much cash you can get back for your used textbooks, including:

 Condition: We only buy back books in resalable condition.
-(Missing pages, water damage, mold, a broken binding, etc. are not acceptable buyback conditions.)
+(Missing pages, water damage, mold, broken binding, etc. are not acceptable buyback conditions.)

 Overstocks and Current Editions Not Being Used on Campus: If we have reached our limit on a particular title for next term, or if your book has not been ordered by a professor for the next semester and is a current edition, we may still purchase it.
 The cash back you will receive is based on various criteria, most notably the national demand for the book and the needs of other bookstores nationwide.